heavyai/heavydb/docs/MapDGuide.in.md

 `<encoding spec>` supported include:

-* DICT: Dictionary encoding on string columns.
+* DICT: Dictionary encoding on string columns (The Default for TEXT columns).
+* NONE: No encoding.
+Only valid on TEXT columns.
+No Dictionalry will be created.
+Aggregate operations will not be possible on this column type
 * FIXED(bits): Fixed length encoding of integer or timestamp columns.

 The `<property>` in the optional WITH clause can be